-(1) Investment LP1 and Limited Partnership 1 own a direct interest in Slate U.S. Opportunity (No. 1) Holding L.P., a subsidiary of Limited Partnership 2.

-(2) The REIT's properties are owned indirectly by the REIT through various holding entities.
+- (1) Investment LP1 and Limited Partnership 1 own a direct interest in Slate U.S. Opportunity (No. 1) Holding L.P., a subsidiary of Limited Partnership 2. - (2) Limited Partnership 1 and Limited Partnership 2 own a direct interest in Slate U.S. Opportunity (No. 3) Holding L.P. - (3) The REIT's properties are owned indirectly by the REIT through various holding entities.
 The REIT's properties are also held directly and indirectly through a series of limited partnerships.